Looking for a business loan? You may be able to get additional funding from an unexpected source: Your life insurance policy.

 - The collateral assignment of life insurance is common in the case of business loans, but individuals may also use life insurance as collateral for personal loans, like a mortgage.

-How collateral assignment works
+How collateral assignment of a life insurance policy works

 Pledging your life insurance policy to secure a loan assures the lender that it will not lose money even if you die before repaying the loan.
 In the event of your untimely death, the lender can recoup the loaned amount from your policy’s proceeds.